This blueprint provides all the basic components needed to start making your own turn based strategy or turn based tactics game.

 Contact: Through the support thread (above) or e-mail email@example.com

 Most of the grid based logic is contained within the Grid Manager blueprint.
-This includes visibility, AI and pathfinding, which works independently of navmesh.
+This includes visibility and pathfinding, which works independently of navmesh.
 The Grid Manager generates a grid when it is placed in the viewport.
-The turn based game structure is managed by ATBTT_GameMode, input by ATBTT_PlayerController and AI by ATBTT_AIController.
+The turn based game structure is managed by swappable Turn Manager blueprints and input by ATBTT_PlayerController, channeled through modular ability blueprints which are also used to drive AI.
 Top down camera controls are contained in BP_GridCamera.

 The framework contains some very simple meshes and materials, which are intended as placeholders for your own meshes and materials.
 The 24 included meshes contain few Tris and the 11 materials are simple colors without textures, causing minimal impact on performance as you are prototyping your game.
 Most included meshes have less than 30 Tris.
 All have less than 100.